 Don't Share Your Password, Even with Co-Workers

-If you want a co-worker to log in to your laptop or e-mail, or to access a shared folder, your calendar, or other online application or resource, don't share your username and password!
+If you want a co-worker to log in to your laptop or e-mail, or to access a shared folder, your calendar, phone extension, voicemail, or other online application or resource, don't share your username and password!

 • You won't have to deal with problems that arise when a second form of authentication is required (such as a confirmation prompt on your phone) for someone else to log in using your identity.

-• You retain control of your identity in relation to these resources and apps; your co-worker will access your resources using his own identity using only his own user name and password.
-Think about the problems you'd face if he gets prompted to change your password at login!
+• You retain control of your identity in relation to these resources and apps; your co-worker will access your resources using his own identity using only his user name and password.
+If he uses yours, think about the problems you'd face if the system decided it's time for you to change your password, and your co-worker is the one that gets that prompt!

-• You don't need to worry whether, with the password you gave him, he can access other resources of yours that you didn't intend to share.
+• You don't need to worry whether, with the password you gave him, he can access other resources of yours that you didn't intend to share, either by browsing around in the system you let him into, or by trying your password on other accounts.

 • When needed, you can remove his access without having to reset your password.